verifai/multiLLM/README.md

 ### Follow these steps to add an new LLM interface

-1. **Start by creating a new Python file in your project directory '<NewLLM.py>'** , or within the appropriate package, where you'll define your custom implementation.

-- Define a new class that inherits from `BaseLLM`.
+1. **Start by creating a new Python file in your project directory '<NewLLM.py>'** , or within the appropriate package, where you'll define a new class that inherits from `BaseLLM`.
 Implement the required methods: get_response() and get_content().
 The get_response() method should execute your language model with the provided prompt, and the get_content() method should extract relevant content from the response.
    - **See Example Below:**

 	<details> <summary>Example NewLLM.py</summary>